 Art In Craft Media 2017: Call For Entries

 The Burchfield Penney Art Center at SUNY Buffalo State is seeking entries for Art In Craft Media 2017.
-Presented by the Sylvia L. Rosen Endowment for Fine Art in Craft Media, the 13th juried biennial exhibition celebrates and explores the contemporary work of fine artists of the region working with glass, wood, fiber, clay and metal.
+Presented by the Sylvia L. Rosen Endowment for Fine Art in Craft Media with support from The Margaret E. Mead Endowment, the 13th juried biennial exhibition celebrates and explores the contemporary work of fine artists of the region working with glass, wood, fiber, clay and metal.
 The exhibition will be on view at The Center Saturday, October 14, 2017 – Sunday, January 28, 2018.